Spanish and Portuguese Jews: In France

 In the 16th and early 17th centuries, conversos were also seeking refuge beyond the Pyrenees, settling in France at Saint-Jean-de-Luz, Tarbes, Bayonne, Bordeaux, Marseille, and Montpellier.
 They lived apparently as Christians; were married by Catholic priests; had their children baptized, and publicly pretended to be Catholics.
-In secret, however, they circumcised their children, kept Shabbat and feast-days as best they could and prayed together.
+In secret, however, they circumcised their children, kept Shabbat and feast-days as best they could, and prayed together.

-Henry III of France confirmed the privileges granted them by Henry II of France, and protected them against accusations.
-Under Louis XIII of France, the conversos of Bayonne were assigned to the suburb of Saint-Esprit.
+King Henri III confirmed the privileges granted them by Henri II, and protected them against accusations.
+Under Louis XIII, the conversos of Bayonne were assigned to the suburb of Saint-Esprit.
 At Saint-Esprit, as well as at Peyrehorade, Bidache, Orthez, Biarritz, and Saint-Jean-de-Luz, they gradually avowed Judaism openly.
 In 1640 several hundred conversos, considered to be Jews, were living at Saint-Jean-de-Luz; and a synagogue existed in Saint-Esprit as early as 1660.

-In pre-Revolutionary France, the Portuguese Jews were one of three tolerated Jewish communities, the other two being the Ashkenazi Jews of Alsace-Lorraine and the Jews of the former Papal enclave of Comtat Venaissin; all three groups were emancipated at the French Revolution.
-The third community originally had their own Provençal rite, but adopted the Spanish and Portuguese rite shortly after the French Revolution and the incorporation of Comtat Venaissin into France.
+In pre-Revolutionary France, the Portuguese Jews were one of two tolerated Jewish communities, the other being the Ashkenazi Jews of Alsace-Lorraine; both groups were emancipated at the French Revolution.
+The third community was that of the Papal exclave Comtat Venaissin, they originally had their own Provençal rite, but adopted the Spanish and Portuguese rite shortly after the French Revolution and the incorporation of Comtat Venaissin into France.
 Today there are still a few Spanish and Portuguese communities in Bordeaux and Bayonne, and one in Paris, but in all these communities (and still more among French Jews generally) any surviving Spanish and Portuguese Jews are greatly outnumbered by recent Sephardic migrants of North African origin.